bdnelson-4S/bdnelson-4S/About.md

 ## Beyond Work

 Outside of work I have many interests that keep me busy.
 These interests have worked to inform my worldview and my philosophy of life in many ways.
-Some of these interests include reading, woodworking, art, weight lifting, and board games.
+Some of these interests include reading, woodworking, art, weight lifting, and board games—they've shaped the way I understand creativity, discipline, relationships, and the value of lifelong learning.

 I have been married for 18 years and have four kids.
 My wife and I are foster parents for children in need around the Middle Tennessee area.
 I have also volunteered at my church in various capacities over the years and am an active member of The Church of Jesus Christ of Latter-day Saints.